pantonie/crystallize-visualisation/README.md

 The main idea is being able to gather information about all existing shapes for the given crystallize tenant and show it in some easy to read way.

 ### How to start
+You **must** have nodeJS installed on your machine to be able to run service.
 To start service locally:
 1. Clone the repo.
 2. Install all dependencies with `npm run install`.
 3. Configure tenant(s):
-  - Rename `./server/config_examle.js` to `./server/config.js`
+  - Rename `./server/config_examle.js` to `./server/config.js`;
-  - Use tenant id instead of `tenant_id_here`
+  - Use tenant id instead of `tenant_id_here`;
   - Set names for every tenant.
-Name could be custom and not affects any functionality.
+Name could be custom and not affects any functionality;
-  - Set token id for service to have access to crystallize.
+  - Set token id for service to have access to crystallize;
-  - Set token itself.
+  - Set token itself;
-4. Rename `./client/.env.local.example` to `./client/.env.local`
+  - Remove extra tenant if not needed.
-5. Run service with `npm start`;
+4. Run service with `npm start`;
-6. Open `http://localhost:3000` to get access to visualisation.
+5. Open `http://localhost:3000` to get access to visualisation.

 ### Where I can find tenant id
 Tenant id could be taken from Crystallize: